Tristanovsk/grs/README.md

 See examples in [exe](exe).

 ## Compile Docker image locally
-First and foremost, you must have the coresponding version of s2driver at the same level as grs2.
+First and foremost, you must have the coresponding version of GRSdriver at the same level as grs2.
 You should also make sure that the grsdata folder is full (it is a LTS).
 Eventually, you must get Dockerfile out of grs2 folder to have a structure as diplayed below.

 head_folder
  ├grs2
- ├s2driver
+ ├GRSdriver
  └Dockerfile

 Note that anything in this folder tree will be added to the Docker build context, so make it light.
-You might consider removing the notebooks and all useless files and directories from the grs2 & s2driver folders to make the resulting image as light as possible (.git, illustration, notebook...).
+You might consider removing the notebooks and all useless files and directories from the grs2 & GRSdriver folders to make the resulting image as light as possible (.git, illustration, notebook...).

 Once all those requirements are met, you can compile the Docker image using the following command: